 And there are few ready-made tools necessary to help get people there.
 If you’re a procurement person who’s buying computers through to dishwashers, to carpet — how do you have the expertise to be able to know what sustainability leadership is?

 Monica: We interviewed a range of stakeholders, including representatives of procurement.
 One of the key barriers we heard is that “it’s not part of my job.”
 If sustainable procurement isn’t integrated into managers’ responsibilities formally, if they’re not being evaluated on it. it’s really just not going to happen.
 Sustainability has not yet bubbled to the priority level that it needs to be.

 It’s not to say that that no work is happening.
 There has been great work by leaders in the in this field — for example, ECPAR in Quebec has built a community of practice advancing sustainable procurement.
-The Recycling Council of Ontario is working with municipalities on circular procurement.
+The Circular Innovation Council is working with municipalities on circular procurement.
 What we’re saying is that, in the grand scheme of things, deep integration at scale is not happening.

 Jury: How are you working to change public procurement?

 Monica: What we heard from the key stakeholders we’re working with is that there’s very limited resources to advance this work.
 So, we used federal funding to convene key actors in the space to form the Coalition for Advancement of Sustainable Procurement.